oakserver/oak/docs/index.md

   An interface to get and set cookies that abstracts the need to mediate between the request and response.
 If the `.keys` property has been set on the application, the cookies will be signed and verified automatically to help prevent with clients attempting to tamper with the keys.
+Because the cookies are signed and verified with the asynchronous web crypto APIs, the methods on the cookies object work asynchronously as well.

 - `.request`